-The Management Board of PricewaterhouseCoopers Kosovo SH.P.K. declares that our Statutory Auditors are fully involved in the firm's continuing education programme.
-In addition to participation in on-going internally designed training our statutory auditors are required to take part in the annual obligatory training organised by the Society of Certified Accountants and Auditors of Kosovo (SCAAK) which covers at least 30 hours of continuing education each calendar year.
+The Management Board of PwC Slovakia declares that our Statutory Auditors are fully involved in the firm's continuing education programme.
+In addition to participation in on-going internally designed training our statutory auditors are required by law to take part in regular local technical updates.
+Statutory Auditors are required to attend at least 100 hours of training during a three year cycle and attend at least 20 hours of training every year.
+Our local L&D department is responsible for ensuring the participation of staff and Partners in learning activities and keeping relevant records.